Margins: Where God Begins

 then there is also a margin before the end.

 We often think of eternity as something that begins after we die.
 But eternity doesn’t begin—it simply continues.
-It has no starting point and no expiration.
-It is the atmosphere of God Himself.
+It has no starting point and no finish line.

-And just as we were held in the margin before Genesis 1:1, we are being drawn toward the margin before Revelation 22:21—the space before the new beginning.
+And just as there is a margin before Genesis 1:1, there is a margin before Revelation 22:21—the space before the new beginning.

 That’s not the end of the story.
 It’s the doorway to forever.